-The Trace Elements Laboratory is a core component of the Laboratory of Inorganic and Nuclear Chemistry.
-The laboratory specializes in measuring many toxic metals/metalloids in environmental and clinical matrices, often at trace (10 to 104 µg/L or 0.01 to 100 µg/g) or even ultra trace (<10 µg/L or <0.01 µg/g ) levels.
+The Laboratory of Inorganic and Nuclear Chemistry (LINC) specializes in measuring many toxic metals/metalloids in environmental and clinical matrices, often at trace (10 to 104 µg/L or 0.01 to 100 µg/g) or even ultra trace (<10 µg/L or <0.01 µg/g ) levels.
 Some trace elements are important for human health because they are essential micronutrients (copper, zinc and selenium), yet others are non-essential and highly toxic: lead, cadmium, and mercury.
-Monitoring trace elements in the water we drink, the air we breathe, and the food we eat is important for assessing external exposure.
-However to assess internal exposure, one must measure trace elements in blood, urine and human tissues.
+Monitoring trace elements in the water we drink and the food we eat is important for assessing external exposure.
+However, to assess internal exposure, trace elements are measured in blood, urine and human tissues.

 As the EPA-designated primacy laboratory for NY State, the environmental trace elements section is accredited as NELAP – lab E37911, NYS ELAP – lab 10762, and EPA – lab NY00005, while the clinical trace elements section is accredited under CLIA certificate of compliance # 33D0654341 and NYS DOH Clinical Laboratory Permit PFI# 1067.